margOnline/cv/README.md

 ==========

 Junior web developer based in London.
-I love solving problems, especially with code - it's on [GitHub] of course.
+I love solving problems, especially with code - it's all on [GitHub] of course.

 Code examples
 -------------